golanlevin/p5.plotSvg/README.md

 ## Known Issues and Bugs:

 * p5.plotSvg does not yet convert TTF/OTF text to outlines (though, this is planned).
 Additionally, p5.plotSvg does not embed TTF/OTF font data into SVGs; it refers to fonts by name and assumes they are installed on your host computer.
 You may need to perform additional operations on your SVGs (e.g. in Inkscape) to achieve desired typography.
 As an alternative, for quick typography with plotters, consider using [single stroke fonts](https://github.com/golanlevin/p5-single-line-font-resources).
-* As of p5.plotSvg v.0.1.x, non-default vertical `textAlign()` settings are not yet supported; only `BASELINE` currently works correctly.
+* Non-default vertical `textAlign()` settings are not yet fully supported; only `BASELINE` currently works correctly.
-* As of p5.plotSvg v.0.1.x, there is a small discrepancy in the SVG output of polylines rendered with `curveVertex()`.
-Specifically, there is an error with the starting orientation of the first point of the polyline.
+* p5.js v2 curve and spline compatibility is still in progress.
+Basic v1-style curve export is supported, but newer p5.js v2 curve/spline APIs may not yet export with complete fidelity.
+* `clip()`, `beginClip()`, and `endClip()` are intentionally unsupported for SVG export.
+Correct plotter-safe clipping would require computational geometry and path splitting, which are outside the scope of this library.
-* As of p5.plotSvg v.0.1.x, this library is not intended to be used in `WEBGL` mode.
+* This library is not intended to be used in `WEBGL` mode.
 There is currently no support for converting 3D graphics to 2D, though this may be added later.
-* p5.plotSvg v.0.1.x works with versions of p5.js as old as v.1.4.2.
-The [forthcoming p5.js vertex API](https://github.com/processing/p5.js/issues/6766), which is due to come out with p5.js v.2.0, will likely cause breaking changes to portions of p5.plotSvg v.0.1.x.
 * Other bugs and issues as listed [here](https://github.com/golanlevin/p5.plotSvg/issues).

 ---